Chris New: Theatre work

-On 23 and 24 April 2010 New joined a Young Vic production of the dance-play Pictures From an Exhibition (based on a musical suite by Modest Mussorgsky) at the Sadler's Wells Theatre in Islington, London.
+On 23 and 24 April 2010 New joined a Young Vic production of the dance-play Pictures From an Exhibition (based on a musical suite by Modest Mussorgsky) at the Sadler's Wells Theatre.
 Due to the much larger stage at Sadler's Wells, the cast expanded from nine characters to 17.
 New joined the cast for the two days of performances at Salder's Wells.
 Reviewer Graham Watts noted that New blended with the original cast seamlessly, and called his performance "a very effective portrayal of Mussorgsky."
 New followed up playing selfish lover Steven in Peter Nichols' new play Lingua Franca at the Finborough Theatre in London in July 2010.
 Critic Michael Billington praised New's casting.

 In September 2011, New played the title role in Edward II by Christopher Marlowe at the Royal Exchange Theatre.
 Alfred Hickling had high praise for New's performance as Edward II, a decidedly non-sympathetic role.
 "Chris New's Edward earns pity, if not respect.
 His incessant vacillation is perfectly illustrated in the childish manner with which he folds his abdication papers into a crown, as if the realm of England were something that fell out of a cracker."
 David Chadderton, writing for The British Theatre Guide, found New equally praiseworthy: "The production is held together by a superb pairing of Chris New as Edward and Samuel Collings as Gaveston and later as the sinister murderer Lightborn.
 There is never any doubt about the sexual nature of their relationship and the bond feels genuine, and, while neither character is particularly attractive, they both have great charisma."

 Interestingly, although New has not necessarily sought out gay-themed plays or characters, Ben Walker in Attitude magazine noted in 2011 that it's this work which has attracted the most acclaim.

 New co-starred in a revival of Philip Ridley's 1991 play The Pitchfork Disney in February 2012.
 The play ran at the Arcola Theatre in London.
 Lyn Gardner, critiquing the play for The Guardian, called New's one of several excellent performances in the play.

-After an absence from the stage for nearly a year, New appeared in the Chris Dunkley play Smallholding at the Nuffield Theatre at the University of Southampton's Highfield Campus.
-David Penrose, writing for the Portsmouth News, said that New and co-star Matti Houghton provided performances of "energy and great emotional weight.
+After an absence from the stage for nearly a year, New appeared in the Chris Dunkley play Smallholding at the Nuffield Theatre at University of Southampton.
+David Penrose of the The Portsmouth News wrote that New and co-star Matti Houghton provided performances of "energy and great emotional weight.
 Both are charismatic, highly physical performers, being funny and manic."
-The HighTide Festival Theatre production then moved to the Soho Theatre in the City of Westminster, London, in January 2014.
+The HighTide Festival Theatre production then moved to the Soho Theatre in January 2014.